Skip to main content

 History

+We are named after St. Kateri Tekakwitha, a Mohawk woman who lived in Quebec and had an abiding devotion to Jesus Christ.
 Kateri was born in 1656 to the chief of the Turtle Clan of the Mohawk Nation.
 At the age of four, her parents and younger brother died of small pox.
 Kateri also contracted small pox but survived and was raised by her aunt and uncle.
 Jesuit missionaries visited Kateri's village and, as a result, some of Kateri's family become Christians.
 As Kateri grew, she came to know who Jesus was and began to have faith in Him.
 She often went to the woods alone to speak to God and listen to God in her heart.
 When she turned 18, she was baptized and devoted her life to Jesus, even though she knew it would be difficult to live for Christ when so few people around her believed.
 Later, she joined a Christian village near Montreal.
 There, she was able to live out that last few years of her life as a devoted Christian.
-Because of her small pox, she was never very healthy, and, after being in Canada for three years, almost lost her sight.
-Yet, she continued to praise God for all He had done for her.
+Because of her small pox, she was never very healthy, and after being in Canada for three years, almost lost her sight.
+She continued to praise God for all He had done for her.
 Her last words were, "Jesus, I love you."
 After her death in 1680, many miracles occurred through her prayers.
-Kateri became a saint on October 21, 2012, and her feast day is celebrated on July 14 (April 17 in Canada).
+Kateri became a saint on October 21, 2012, and her feast day is celebrated on April 17 in Canada.

 Source: saintofthedayforkids.com